-The WIAA began sponsoring a football playoff program in 1976.
-The playoff program involved four divisions and a total of 16 teams in 1976 and 1977.
+The WIAA began sponsoring a playoff for football in 1976, which was comprised of four divisions and a total of 16 teams in 1976 and 1977.

 It was expanded to five divisions and a total of 20 teams for 1978 and 1979.
 Division 5 (smallest schools) was given eight playoff participants, making a total of 24, in 1980.